rsmp-nordic/rsmp_sxl_vms/use-cases.md

 One large pixel display, which can shown different things.
 - 1 bitmap (messages, icons, etc)

+## School Sign
+One large pixel display, which usually display a standard "school ahead" sign, but can also show speed limit.
+- 1 bitmap (messages, icons, etc)

+## Your Speed
+A sign that shows your speed when you drive by, and flashes if the speed is too high.
+- 1 text (your speed, typically two digits)
+- 1 lamp (set of blinking warning lights)

 ## Bus stop information
 - 2 text displays stacked vertically, one with larger text, the other with smaller text